Chapter Outline

 7.1 Unit Testing with unittest

-Python includes a built-in testing framework called unittest
+Python includes a built-in testing framework called unittest.

 Example: testing a simple calculator.